Policy Development

 Keeping Policies Current

-HUD would like an update whenever its regulations change.
+HUD expects policy updates whenever its regs or guidance change.
 In practice, HUD recognizes the annual planning cycle as the natural rhythm for policy review.
-We align your policy maintenance to that cycle: methodical updates rather than reactive ones triggered by findings.
+We align your policy maintenance to that cycle: methodical updates rather than reactive ones triggered by crisis or a HUD finding.

 How We Work